RDMcMahon/PythonMailer/README.md

 - Send commands to the script remotely over an encrypted connection
 - Add attachments to the email
 - Enhance the grouping to allow specifying which email source and mail server to use for which group
+- Specify a grouping for from email addresses and email servers

 ## Help Output